tomjoht/tomjoht.github.io/_posts/2017/11/2017-11-28-motivating-users-through-progress.md

 ---
-title: "How do you communicate user progress in a course without an LMS?"
+title: "How do you communicate user progress in a course without a Learning Management System (LMS)?"
 categories:
 - writing
 - podcasts